What you can do online

-The internet can be used to keep in touch with people, for entertainment, shopping and for fun.
+The internet can be used for many things such as keeping in touch with people, entertainment, shopping and for fun.

 Shopping online is one of the most popular uses of the Internet.
-You can buy almost anything online, without having to leave your own home and you don't have to carry your purchases home.
+You can buy almost anything online, without having to leave your own home.
 Goods are often cheaper when you buy online, although you may have to pay a delivery charge.
 Sometimes it is easier to have meals or food items delivered to your door so that you don’t have to go out, particularly in bad weather.

-All of the major retailers and supermarkets have online shopping websites.
-Lots of small businesses also use the Internet to serve specialist markets.
-Auction websites, such asebay www.ebay.co.uk, sell new and second-hand items.
+All of the major retailers and supermarkets have online shopping websites, as well as lots of small businesses.
+Auction websites, such as eBay sell new and second-hand items.

 The following websites may also be of interest to you: